docker-ci/tutorials/mongo_node/tutorial.md

 ## Killing existing application

 We want to make sure that no application with the same name is running.
 So, we are using @rm-f directive, which equals to "docker rm -f" command.
-If it does not suite for some reason, you can first kill and then soft remove.
+If it does not suite you for some reason, you can first kill and then soft remove.

 ## Running app